 Bringing along your children, grandchildren or other travel pals can result in significant savings, particularly if you share a vacation rental in lieu of booking hotel rooms or can snag a discount from a travel company that offers group discounts.
 Traveling with friends and family members is also a fantastic opportunity for bonding and creating lasting memories together.
 And that's priceless.

 Got other tips to share?
-Post them in the comments below or on our message boards.
+Post them in the comments below.

 --written by Melissa Paloti